Sony finally gives into ‘Fortnite’ PS4 cross-play demands

 Part of the appeal of Fortnite has been the ability to play with other gamers, regardless of the platform you are on.
 PlayStation users were unable to partake in that aspect of the game.
 To make matters worse, SIE's restrictive policies ensured that players weren't able to sign into an Epic Games account linked to PSN from their Nintendo Switch.

 Now, it appears that Sony is stepping back from its hard-line position on cross-platform gaming.
-While recent focus for this issue has been on Fortnite, other popular games such as Minecraft and Rocket League have been affected by SIE's lack of support for cross-platform playinh.
+While recent focus for this issue has been on Fortnite, other popular games such as Minecraft and Rocket League have been affected by SIE's lack of support for cross-platform playing.
 Instructions on how to access the Fortnite open beta haven't yet been released, but you can be sure that this will be a popular decision among PS4 users.